argoproj/argo-events/docs/gateway-guide.md

 ## Types of Gateways & their configurations

+###### Gateway can have zero configuration(won't be doing anything useful) to multiple configurations.
+A configuration can be added or removed during the runtime.

 ### Calendars
 Events produced can be based on a [cron](https://crontab.guru/) schedule or an [interval duration](https://golang.org/pkg/time/#ParseDuration).
 In addition, calendar gateway currently supports a `recurrence` field in which to specify special exclusion dates for which this gateway will not produce an event.